rh-mobb/rosa-workshop-content/rosa-content/200-ops/labels.md

 Here you learned:

-* How to add labels to machinepools
+* Add labels to machinepools
-* How to deploy an application on nodes with certain labels
+* Deploy an application on nodes with certain labels

 Next you will learn: